tokyo2006/rmk-gui/README.md

 ## Acknowledgement

-rmk-gui was based on or inspired by these projects and so on:
+RMK-GUI was based on or inspired by these projects and so on:

 - [Tauri](https://github.com/tauri-apps/tauri) A framework for building tiny, fast binaries for all major desktop and mobile platforms.
 - [Nuxt](https://github.com/nuxt/nuxt) An open source framework that makes web development intuitive and powerful.